-Please email photos to Irene at irene.phan@bct.phsa.ca, or tag us on social media:
+Please email photos to Divya at divya.thakor@bct.phsa.ca, or tag us on social media:

 - Facebook (@BCTransplant)

-- Twitter (@BC\Transplant)
+- Twitter (@BC_Transplant)

-- Instagram (@bc\transplant)
+- Instagram (@bc_transplant)

 - Hashtags:

 - #GreenShirtDay

 - #LoganBouletEffect

 - #HumboldtStrong

 - #TakeTwoMinutes

-Helpful resources

-Online resources
+Helpful resources Online resources

 - Canadian Blood Services has a helpful online portal that brings together education resources for teachers, students and parents: learn.organtissuedonation.ca - The BC Ministry of Education has developed a Grade 8 lesson plan on organ donor awareness that can easily be adapted to other grades and made specific to Green Shirt Day.
-Updated lesson plan is available for download here: http://www.transplant.bc.ca/our-services/awarenessprograms/green-shirt-day-resources.
-The original lesson plan is available here: https://curriculum.gov.bc.ca/node/64320. - Green Shirt Day resources available for download at https://greenshirtday.ca/be-inspired/.

-- Organ donation lesson plans for educators produced by Donate Life California -https://donatelifecalifornia.org/education/educator-resources/ - Mommy Can Play Again This story of Molly, whose mother is waiting for a lung transplant, is published by the Transplant Recipient International Organization (TRIO) and designed for younger children: https://www.trioweb.org/resources/mommy-can-play-again-2.html - Orgamites is a UK-based website designed for children to help them understand organ donation.
-Some resources available to download at https://orgamites.com/.
+Updated lesson plan is available for download here.
+The original lesson plan is available here. - Organ donation lesson plans for educators produced by Donate Life California. - Mommy Can Play Again- This story of Molly, whose mother is waiting for a lung transplant, is published by the Transplant Recipient International Organization (TRIO) and designed for younger children. - The ant who needed a transplant Another storybook designed for young children to help them learn how an act of kindness can save a life.
+Written by Dr. Bill Wall, this book embraces the themes of empathy, altruism, and compassion.
+BC Transplant also has some copies available to send to classrooms for free.